keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate.md

   (unless it is "latest").
 * `keptn.sh/app` or `app.kubernetes.io/part-of`: Determines the name
    of the generated `KeptnApp` representing your Application.
-   All Workloads that share the same value for this label are consolidated into the same `KeptnApp` resource.
+   All workloads that share the same value for this label are consolidated into the same `KeptnApp` resource.
 * `keptn.sh/container`: Determines the name of the container in the workload, from which Keptn extracts the version.